 - Whether you carry on the activity in a businesslike manner and maintain complete and accurate books and records. – As a breeder, you must maintain a whole heap of records!!
 Health records, mating records, pedigrees, DNA tests, and bookkeeping.

-- Whether the time and effort you put into the activity indicate you intend to make it profitable: Breeding cats consumes a considerable amount of time.
+- Whether the time and effort you put into the activity indicate you intend to make it profitable: Breeding cats consume a considerable amount of time.
 In fact, it consumes more time than any hobby I’ve ever participated in my entire life.

 - Whether you depend on income from the activity for your livelihood: Whether a breeder will admit it or not, there is always an intent to make a profit from breeding cats.